 The information provided here is designed to help victims of domestic violence recognize options open to them.
 It is not intended to render any professional advice, legal, psychological, or otherwise.
 Individuals must consult competent professionals to receive advice appropriate to their circumstances.
-Here are the questions that are answered here:

 What Is Domestic Violence?